L10Coding/ABAC_for_JML_LIfecycle_Management/README.md

 <img width="1000" height="800" alt="Policy-Test App - Session Control" src="images/CA - CA Policy Test App - Sales - Session Control.png"/>

-## 📘 Joiner of J-M-L:

-User `Jason Jones` signing in:
+## 5. Testing the **Joiner** Experience:

+Logged in as user `Jason Jones` to verify the onboarding workflow:
 - User was prompted to update their password upon signing-in for the first time
 - User was prompted to utilize MS Authenticator and was able to successfully enroll.
-- Access to `CA-Policy-Test-App` confirmed via `Sign-In` and `Audit` logs
-- Sign-In Activity logs confirmed the `Conditional Access Policy` was triggered and user successfully met the requirement, and the Conditional Access policy for the Marketing team was not applied to this member of the Sales team.
+- Logs confirmed the Sales Session Control policy triggered correctly, and the Marketing MFA policy did not affect him, proving the policy targets users accurately.

 <img width="1000" height="800" alt="User Sign-In password prompt" src="images/User Sign-In - Jason  - Password Prompt.png"/>